cometbft/cometbft-rs/docs/spec/lightclient/detection/req-ibc-detection.md

 - ICS 002 states w.r.t. `queryChainConsensusState` that "Note that
   retrieval of past consensus states by height (as opposed to just the current consensus state) is convenient but not required."
-For CometBFT fork detection, this seems to be a necessity.
+For Tendermint fork detection, this seems to be a necessity.

 - `Header` should become a lightblock